rwxrob/bonzai/README.md

 to make a command line application honorable in anyone's eyes?
 Tools are needed.

-## Create Powerful Parsers Easily with Pseudocode
+## BPEGN: Generate Powerful Parsers Easily

-How about the world's most approachable text scanner API with automatic verbose, specific error messages that will make your users bow to your attentiveness.
+BPEGN is a PEGN syntax implementation in pure Go using mostly slices and structs.
+The Bonzai scan.Expect function produces verbose, specific error messages that will make your users bow to your attentiveness.
 Build complex parsers that are easily read and generated from any number of meta-languages including PEGN, PEG, EBNF, and ABNF.
 Spend your time working with the beautiful and standardized abstract syntax trees instead of grinding out parser code.
 Domain language specifications are a breeze, which is good, because you can customize any completer for any nested command node or your application enabling powerful, intelligent, and intuitive grammars you enable for your users directly from the command line, hell, why not directly from your favorite chat integration.
 After all, Bonzai commands are perfectly doable directly from a chat client.

 ## A JSON Package Without Unnecessary Limitations